 - (1) The time for appeal begins to run at entry.
 ORS 19.026.
 Change of the appeal statute would be beyond Council rulemaking authority. - (2) Entry is a far more certain point.
 The entry is part of an official record, whereas filing is not itself a record.
 If the date of filing is not stamped on the document, the filing date may be difficult to determine.
 There can be considerable confusion when filing takes place.
 See Vandermeer v.
 Pacific Northwest Development, 274 Or.
 221, 223-224, 543 P.2d 868 (1976). - (3) There is a notice provision for entry.
-ORS 18.030 requires notice by the clerk to all parties not in default of the entry; that is retained in this rule as subsection B.(1).
-There is no requirement of notice of the exact date of filing a judgment.
+ORS 18.030 requires mailing of a copy of the judgment by the clerk to all parties not in default.
+This requirement has presented substantial practical difficulty for clerks.
+This rule requires only notice of the date of entry to the attorney of record or party if there is no attorney.